Konbit Shelter Community Center renovation

 Construction materials were scarce right after the earthquake.
 Lime, which is the most advisable material to plaster the earth walls, was impossible to find; so the original plaster was made with soil mixed with a fraction cement.
 Cement plasters, however, lack permeability, and accumulate humidity as they prevent the structures from drying.
 They also lack flexibility and can crack over time, allowing more humidity to permeate through the earth walls.

-In March of 2018, Oficina together with architect Tania Teixeira coordinated the intervention to repair the exterior of the Community Center and replace its damaged plaster with a lime-based plaster.
+In March of 2018, Oficina and architect Tania Teixeira coordinated the intervention to repair the exterior of the Community Center and replace its damaged plaster with a lime-based plaster.

 In addition to the building activities, this project—similar to previous projects—also served to provide a workshop for our friends in Cormiers, this time on the theoretical and hands-on aspects of lime plastering.
 It also served for us to learn about local construction techniques from the community.
 We shared information about the building potential of local materials and how they can be used for sustainable plastering techniques.
 All plaster materials that we used were natural and local: we used lime from the hill next to cormiers (20 min away by car), vetiver fibers (10 min walking), sand from the river that passes through the village, water from the well which is at a 3 minutes walking distance and earth from our surroundings.

 During the 3 weeks of construction we trained 3 teams of 15 local people.
 The construction crews were a mixture of qualified construction workers and unskilled people of all ages and genders, which increased the breadth of our impact and allowed the team members to exchange knowledge among them.
 We established rotating weekly shifts to allow new people to join the team each week.
 In a country with an unemployment rate higher than 40% our system has a significant impact in the local economy and allows more people to learn new construction skills.